data-mechanics/course-2016-fal-proj/README.md

-# This is not the final report.
-The final report is the Report.pdf file in this directory.

 # course-2016-fal-proj
 Project repository for the course project in the Fall 2016 iteration of the Data Mechanics course at Boston University.